Aqua exercises logo, blue text with curvy stripes

 6

-In aqua exercises water temperature matters, cold water burns more calories while warm water helps relax your muscles.
+In aqua exercises, water temperature matters; cold water burns more calories while warm water helps relax your muscles.

 7